ashhhlynn/boxd/README.md

 - ` cd client `
 - ` npm install `
 - ` npm start `

-## Acknowledgements
-This project was inspired by Letterboxd Application and created by Ashley.

 ## License
 This project is MIT licensed.